Skip to content

 Pros

 • BACEN payment institution license (since October 17, 2018) combined with NYSE listing (PAGS) since January 2018.
-Publicly traded, audited financials, SOX compliance, 8,645 employees, R$50B credit portfolio, R$40B in deposits as of FY 2025.
+Publicly traded, audited financials, SOX compliance, 8,645 employees, an R$50B credit portfolio, R$40B in deposits as of FY 2025.
 This is the most institutionally anchored counterparty among Brazil-focused PSPs.

 • Brazilian acquirer status with direct network membership.
 PagSeguro is itself the acquirer for its own network rather than a gateway routing to Cielo, Rede or GetNet.
 That structural position lowers fee stacking, improves dispute response times and gives operators a single counterparty for the full card lifecycle.

-• Transparent published Brazilian SMB pricing.
-2.39% debit, no monthly fee, no setup fee, no published rolling reserve.
+• Transparent published Brazilian SMB pricing: 2.39% debit, no monthly fee, no setup fee, no published rolling reserve.
 Enterprise contracts negotiate from there.
 Less opaque than dLocal's 2.7-7% all-inclusive blended range.

 Cons